EshuPatel/Practice-ques/README.md

 # Practice-ques
-This is just for practicing various concepts I learn about.
+This is just a showcase for various concepts I learn about in DSA.
 <br>
 Author- Eshu Patel